Snarkorel/llilum-wiki/Creating-a-Board-Support-Package.md

 5. Follow steps 2-4 for the Configuration.cs file
 6. Change the CoreClockFrequency to that of the STM32L152 (32000000 for the STM32L152 Nucleo Board).
 RealTimeClockFrequency will be 1MHz on mBed
 7. This project should now be able to build

+## Modify the Memory Map
+1. Find a datasheet for your board such as this one: http://www.st.com/st-web-ui/static/active/en/resource/technical/document/datasheet/DM00115249.pdf
+2. Determine the base memory address for Flash and RAM, and modify within the file
+3. Change the class names of the memories to reflect the size accurately for the board

 ## Adding Files to the Board Project
 1. In Explorer, open `<repo root>\Zelig\BoardConfigurations\STM32L152\Board` and `<repo root>\Zelig\BoardConfigurations\LPC1768\Board`